SolomonOlaotan/SolomonOlaotan/README.md

 - 👋 Hi, I’m @SolomonOlaotan.
-I use the space to showcase my projects and skill-set in various programming language.
+I use the space to showcase my projects and skill-set in various programming languages.
 Feel free to look them up and collaborate.

 <!---
 SolomonOlaotan/SolomonOlaotan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.